PROFESSIONAL SCHOOL OF BEHAVIORAL HEALTH SCIENCES

 The overall objectives include:

-(1) the understanding that much of physiology is behavior and that physiology is a learning system that self-configures based on the outcomes of its own actions;
+(1) understanding that much of physiology is behavior and that physiology is a learning system that self-configures based on the outcomes of its own actions;

 (2) applying interdisciplinary thinking and results-oriented problem solving to develop and implement behavioral solutions to health and performance problems that require input from diverse sources;

-MS degree Program in Applied Breathing Sciences
+Professional Diploma Program in Breathing Behavior Sciences

-Students learn (1) to apply the principles of applied behavior analysis to identify dysfunctional breathing habits and their effects (symptoms, deficits, and interactions), behavioral components such as triggers, motivations, outcomes that sustain them, and histories; (2) to apply the principles of behavior modification for disengaging dysfunctional breathing habits and learning new habits that improve health and performance; (3) to focus their clients on learning solutions, that is, their clients’ own role in identifying, managing, and overcoming dysfunctional breathing habits; (4) to communicate effectively about the relevance and importance of breathing services to colleagues, clients, and the community at large; (5) to prepare their own business plan for marketing their new services within their own businesses and/or within the framework of their employers or others; and (6) to draw upon evidenced-based literature for helping themselves (and their colleagues) to evolve their practices based on advancement in relevant sciences.
+Students learn (1) to apply the principles of applied behavior analysis to identify dysfunctional breathing habits and their effects (symptoms, deficits, and interactions), behavioral components such as triggers, motivations, outcomes that sustain them, and histories; (2) to apply the principles of behavior modification for disengaging dysfunctional breathing habits and learning new habits that improve health and performance; (3) to focus their clients on learning solutions, that is, their clients’ own role in identifying, managing, and overcoming dysfunctional breathing habits; (4) to communicate effectively about the relevance and importance of breathing services to colleagues, clients, and the community at large; (5) to prepare their own business plan for marketing their new services within their own businesses and/or within the framework of their employers or others; and (6) to draw upon evidenced-based literature for helping themselves (and their colleagues) to evolve their practices based on continuing advancements in relevant sciences.

-Certified Breathing Behavior Analyst
+Certification as a Breathing Behavior Analyst